List of Hollyoaks characters introduced in 2011: Frankie Osborne

 Continuing his manipulation, JJ keeps entering her room at night, until he is caught by Nancy.
-In a desperate attempt to keep Nancy in her bedroom at night, she overdoses Morgan Osborne on Antihistamine's to keep her sedated so she would not wake up to interrupt Nancy, however Morgan is discovered by Darren severely ill and choking on her vomit, an incident that was initially reported on 7 May 2024.
+In a desperate attempt to keep Nancy in her bedroom at night, she overdoses Morgan Osborne on Antihistamines to keep her sedated so she would not wake up to interrupt Nancy, however Morgan is discovered by Darren severely ill and choking on her vomit, an incident that was initially reported on 7 May 2024.
 Later, Nancy asks Frankie if she knows anything about the incident, to which JJ tells her it was Oscar Osborne (Noah Holdsworth).
 He later manipulates Frankie into thinking this is a way of her owing him, and she later applies to a dancing school in an escape plan to get away from her brother after a warm conversation with Charlie Dean (Charlie Behan).
 It was further reported on 23 May 2024 that JJ would discover her exit plan in a "new twist".
 Frankie is sexually assaulted once again by JJ in-school as he felt she should have learned a lesson for trying to leave him for London – she makes a desperate plea for him to stop abusing her.
 In an interview for Inside Soap, Smith wanted to give "a voice" to those affected by similar abuse.
 She felt privileged when they pulled [Frankie and JJ] into a meeting, adding it was an honour to be trusted to portray the storyline.
 Smith went on to say Frankie "is becoming more sure of herself" when she starts to defend herself against JJ.
-She added how protective Frankie is over her siblings, and that "leaning into JJ's narrative's" helps her protect those around her.
+She added how protective Frankie is over her siblings, and that "leaning into JJ's narratives" helps her protect those around her.
 When speaking on who she may tell, Smith indicated Nancy and Frankie's relationship is stronger and Frankie "could tell her anything".
 She then added that a "big moment" in the storyline would test the characters' relationships.
 Smith teased a "stronger side" to Frankie emerging.

+In 2025, Smith received a nomination in the "Soaps - Best Actor" category the Digital Spy Reader Awards.